AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.2.2 LR hidden state constituents must be denoted by exactly once in one constituents_list
+      :Trace Unit: FE 7.2.2 LR hidden state constituents must be denoted exactly once and only by a single abstract state_name

 #.
 In a package body where the refinement of a state abstraction is
    visible the ``constituents`` of the state abstraction must be